a romantic mystery

 With a dramatic sigh, he turned and stared out of the car window.

-Mack hid her amusement, as her heart filled with love for him.
+Mack hid her amusement while her heart filled with love for him.
 He’d been in her heart from the moment her sister had given birth to him, and now he was a mischievous six year old.
-His parents, Melinda and Daniel, were scheduled to fly to Europe later in the day, which was why Lucas was spending time with her, in Cape Elizabeth.
+His parents, Melinda and Daniel, were scheduled to fly to Europe later in the day, which was why Lucas was spending time with her in Cape Elizabeth.

 For the first time in her working life, Mack had splurged on a summer rental—Rose Cottage.
 Being a teacher worked out well because it made it easier for her to take the summer out of the city.

 It would certainly be a change from her matchmaking parents who wanted to see her married with a child of her own.
 She was only in her twenties and had no idea what the rush was all about.

 Another heavy sigh from the backseat brought her thoughts back to Lucas.
 She knew what was coming…

 Three… Two… One…

 “Are you sure we’re not there yet?”
 Lucas asked again, fidgeting in the backseat.

 Her lips twitched with amusement, as she replied, “Lucas, we’ll be there soon.
 Why don’t you read one of your books?”

 “Auntie Mack, my books are boring.
 Can I read one of yours?”
 He bounced up and down in his seat full of excitement at the thought.